 Several years ago, when the bus dropped our group off for a climb beginning at the traditional access point near Station 5, I had felt almost guilty.
 If the summit is Station 10, then it seemed like cheating for the bus to have done half the work.
-I was confident I’d be up and down the mountain within five hours.
+I was confident I’d be up and down the mountain within a few hours.

 Mt.
 Fuji knocked the youthful hubris right out of me.
 When I finally stumbled back down I was bleary-eyed, bruised, and missing skin after some light skidding.
 The stamped Fuji stick from that first trip became one of my most prized possessions.

 When I returned to Japan several years later Mt.
 Fuji continued to lure me in with its beauty.
 It was like Mt.
 Fuji was giving a gigantic and playful wink.

 It was while watching the sun set on New Year’s Day on a Zushi beach that I realized how badly I wanted to climb it again.